sfiggins/katacoda-scenariosv2/kipday1/configmap/step4.md

 So your configMap should contain 2 keys, and remember, the option "--from-literal" can be used multiple times in the same "create" command.

 Take your time to figure the right command, if you get stuck feel free to ask for help.
+You might want to go back to step 2 to have a look at the "kubectl create" command, it should be pretty similar.

 If configMap was created correctly the contents of your manifest should look like this: